Vexurion/hush/docs/README.md

 ###### The purpose of the app!

 Silencing your phone has never been easier!
 Explore the effortless quality-of-life features that *hush.* has to provide!
 Life gets busy, and having the interruption of a phone call in the middle of important events can be embarrassing.
 Nevermind the embarrassing calls amidst a meeting, a movie at your local theater, or school!
 With *hush.*, it will do all the work for you!

-Take it from these satisfied customers who've downloaded and experiences *hush.* for themselves!

- God:
- > Brilliant!
-10/10

- The developer:
- > ~~I hope this works~~ This app's functionality is mesmerizing!

- Mom:
- > How do I open Google?
-Hello?

 ## Features!